krisha-mehta/krisha-mehta.github.io/index.md

 # Bio

-I am a senior computer science undergrad at Dwarkadas J. Sanghvi College of Engineering.
+I am a first-year computer science graduate student at Arizona State University.
 I am mainly interested in deep learning and its applications in computer vision.
 More recently, I am working on 3D scene generation of indoor scenarios.